 When an injury occurs or you are diagnosed with an illness possibly related to your work, it is important for you to make a report to your employer right away.
 This begins the process of filing for workers’ compensation because your employer will provide you with the necessary forms for filing your claim.

 Once your claim is filed with the Kentucky Department of Workers Claims, a decision will normally be provided within two months.
 If your claim is denied, you have the option to appeal the decision, beginning with an Administrative Law Judge.
 Beyond that, you can take your appeal to the Workers’ Compensation Board, and then to other appellate courts in the state of Kentucky.
 Often, denials are due to a failure to provide adequate medical information or proof the injury occurred at work.
 A related pre-existing condition may also result in an initial denial of your claim and require further review and proof your injury truly was a result of employment.

 Owensboro and Madisonville Drug Injury Lawyers — No Recovery, No Fee

 With law offices in Owensboro and Madisonville, Rhoads & Rhoads represents work injury victims throughout Western Kentucky.
-We offer free consultations, and all cases are taken on a contingency fee basis, which mean there is no payment required up front.
+Our practice areas also include social security disability and can help guide your estate planning needs.
+We offer free consultations, and all cases are taken on a contingency fee basis, which means there is no payment required upfront.
 We get paid only if we win or settle your case, so there is NO RISK involved.

-Call our law firm at 888-709-9329 or contact us by e-mail to schedule an appointment with one of our Madisonville or Owensboro personal injury attorneys.
+Call our law firm at 888-709-9329 or contact us by e-mail to schedule an initial consultation with one of our Madisonville or Owensboro personal injury attorneys.